TomasHubelbauer/globus/README.md

 loads it and allows listing among the pages, then set up GitHub Pages.

 Set up Azure Pipelines and run the extractor in one using a scheduled trigger.

-Calculate page's view based on the bounding boxes of the texts and images not `page.view` because the latter looks like it has incorrect values (smaller than the bounds of the texts and images I'm finding).